The term ‘ductless’ simply means no ductwork involved. Mr. Slim systems have two basic components:

 If you’re particular about your décor, a central system may be a better choice for you.
 But these homeowners found some pretty inventive ways of disguising them.

 Ductless heat pumps in Ottawa are the most cost-efficient and energy-efficient way to heat and cool open spaces.
-Ductless heat pumps are also very universal, specifically where there is not any ductwork or it cannot be installed.
+Ductless heat pumps and mini split systems are also very universal, specifically where there is not any ductwork or it cannot be installed.
 Therefore, ductless heat pumps are a great investment and are indeed worth it.

 Do ductless heat pumps save money?